Gain professional career skills, contribute to public lands, and launch your natural resource career with the Montana Conservation Corps!

 Montana Conservation Corps is a nonprofit organization that engages youth and adults through hands-on conservation service and education.
-MCC serves in four regions across the state of Montana, with approximately 40 staff and 450 members (leaders, members, and interns) who work on physically demanding and essential natural resource and conservation projects on some of the most breathtaking landscapes in the Northern Rockies and Plains.
-While most of the work is accomplished in the field, MCC’s main goal is not to build trails but to help members develop the knowledge, skills, and attitudes needed to be active citizens in their community.
+MCC serves in four regions across the state of Montana, with approximately 40 staff and 450 members (leaders, members, and interns) who work on physically demanding and essential natural resource and conservation projects on some of the most breathtaking landscapes in the Northern Rockies and Plains. while most of the service is accomplished in the field, MCC’s main goal is not to build trails but to help members develop the knowledge, skills, and attitudes needed to be active citizens in their community.

-Montana Conservation Corps believes that through conservation service work and authentic connection, you can sharpen your ability to create change and join the next generation of leaders for a better world.
-At MCC, we focus on the growth of our members, making a positive impact on public lands, and teaching transferable job skills.
+Montana Conservation Corps believes that through conservation service and authentic connection, you can sharpen your ability to create change and join the next generation of leaders for a better world.
+At MCC, we focus on the growth of our members, making a positive impact on public lands, and teaching transferable career skills.

 A Season with the Montana Conservation Corps